-Because the sampling process is guided by the partially correct programs and the generation length is reduced, the model can explore the program space more efficiently.
-Note that since the empty program $y^0$ is in the buffer $\br$ since initialization, the model can still generate and explore the space from scratch. \paragraph{Identify partially correct programs (line 5 in \autoref{alg:main-algo}):} In \autoref{sec:online-sampling}, we described the simple correctness-based method to identify which programs to save in $\br$.
-However, as mentioned in \autoref{sec:pcp}, if a program $\hy$ does not produce the expected output $z^*$ but its subprogram $\hy_{\leq i}$ is partially-correct, the model can still learn from $\hy_{\leq i}$.
-Since any subprogram of a partially correct program is itself partially correct, the task here is to find the longest subprogram that is partially correct.
-We can achieve this simply by traversing the subprograms in decreasing order of the length to find the longest subprogram $\hy_{\leq i}$ with state $s_i$ that is identical to any of the states from a saved program. \footnote{In practice, we use a \code{state $\rightarrow$ subprogram} dictionary and the lookup takes a negligible amount of time.} \paragraph{Filtering subprograms (line 6 in \autoref{alg:main-algo}):} With the inclusion of partially correct programs, we need to slightly change the two filtering criteria in \autoref{sec:online-sampling}.
+\textbf{Guided-Sampling:} In \autoref{sec:online-sampling}, we mentioned that full solutions are sampled for each question $x$ as $\hy\sim P_{\theta}(\hy|x)$.
+With PCS prefixes, compared with sampling a solution from scratch, generating solutions with these prefixes reduces the generation length thus the model can more efficiently explore the solution space.
+This guided sampling process is described in more detail in \autoref{alg:pcp-sampling}.
+Note that since the empty solution $y^0$ is in the buffer $\br$ since initialization, therefore model can still generate and explore the space from scratch and not always follows the existing solution prefixes. \\ \textbf{Identify partially-correct prefixes:} As mentioned in \autoref{sec:pcp}, if a solution $\hy$ does not produce the expected result $z^*$ but its prefix $\hy_{\leq i}$ is partially-correct, the model can still learn from its prefix.
+However, an important task here is to identify the longest partially-correct prefix for learning, in other words, locate the exact step that the solution deviates from a correct reasoning path.
+We can achieve this simply by backtracking the intermediate states and find the first state that is equivalent to any of the states from a saved solution. \footnote{In practice, we use a \code{state $\rightarrow$ solution prefix} dictionary and the lookup takes a negligible amount of time.}\\ \textbf{Filtering solution prefixes:} With the inclusion of partially-correct solutions, we need to slightly change the two filtering criteria in \autoref{sec:online-sampling}.